Bulgaria goes back to the poll in bid to end deadlock | DW | 14.11.2021

 We Continue the Change has quickly won wide support and, on about 16% of the vote, was polling equally with the Socialists.

-Some 6.7 million voters will also elect a new head of state on Sunday, with a total of 23 candidates in the running.
+Some 6.7 million voters will also be eligible to elect a new head of state on Sunday, with a total of 23 candidates in the running.
 Incumbent Rumen Radev is considered the favorite.

 The need for a new government is pressing as the country struggles with new COVID infections and the lowest vaccination rate in Europe.